 The conclusion of the result of wrestling skin infections

 The results concluded that without the skin wipe, 15.7% of all athletes developed a skin infection or a rate of 512.8 to exposure.
 Of the boys who were asked to use the alcohol wipes, 8.9% developed an infection.
-For those who used the soap-and-water wipe, 1.8% became infected.
+Of those who used the soap-and-water wipe, 1.8% became infected.
 Infections are very common during wrestling season.
 Athletes only shower at the end of the day; therefore pathogens transfer between the matches and remain on their skin for 10 to 12 hours.
 This can cause problems, especially if over time the rises of matches increase further.
-Over the past 30 years, the numbers of matches for high school wrestlers have increased by 50% to 60%.
+Over the past 30 years, the number of matches for high school wrestlers has increased by 50% to 60%.
 The more matches there are, the more likely athletes will develop infections.